Table of Contents

 Simply writing down three things you want to accomplish every day is all it takes.
 They should not be chores; they should be outcomes, such as “submit an expense report.”

 You’re refocusing your attention on what’s most essential and important, especially during those early hours of the day when it might be particularly difficult to focus.
 You’ll be more likely to achieve your goals if you start each day with three meaningful intentions.

 Productivity journaling is a deliberate and time-consuming style of productive thought.
 This productivity method may be helpful to you if you like writing: you simply write down your objectives and actions, as well as your accomplishments, in a rich and descriptive manner.

 Every week, you go through your journal and reflect on your accomplishments and mistakes to grow.
 Because a productivity diary allows you to document the emotional aspects of your performance (such as how you felt while doing a task and what you didn’t enjoy).
 It provides you with a way to consider more qualitative elements of your productivity.

 It’s also a great way to get organized, mainly if you write down your ideas on paper.
-It’s also therapeutic to physically write things down, and the sense of having given your mind a rest has its beneficial effects on productivity.
+It’s also therapeutic to physically write things down, and the sense of having given your mind a rest has beneficial effects on productivity.

 7. The 80/20 Rule

 The 80/20 Rule is another productivity concept that encourages us to perform more of our most important work.
 According to the 80/20 Rule, 20% of our output comes from 80% of our efforts.

 It’s all about figuring out which of our activities offer the most value and concentrating on them; instead of wasting time on the minor stuff, we should focus on the “important work.”

 Consider those days when you spend hours hurrying from one activity to the next but have nothing substantial to show for it at the end of the day; this is most likely due to you doing too much unimportant stuff.